 I enjoyed a delightful lunch of Icelandic lamb (among other choices) in the dining room, LAVA, with a lovely wine and view of the pool before heading on to the airport and the flight home.
 I arrived at JFK feeling human, which isn’t common after a long-haul flight.

-The Blue Lagoon is undergoing expansion to include a luxury hotel in 2017.
-That will change its day-tripper vibe, but the good news is that it can be a (layover) destination in itself.
+The Blue Lagoon is undergoing expansion to include a luxury hotel scheduled to open in late 2017.
+That will change its day-tripper vibe, but the good news is that it can be a layover destination in itself.

 © 3 Score & More 2016